 With more than a decade of experience in the nation's toughest courtrooms, Attorney Ann Fitz offers her clients a rare combination of high-profile experience and a personal approach to the law.
 Customer service, tenacity, and a willingness to go the extra mile are fundamental cornerstones to her practice.
 Approaching each case with her full attention and dedication, she aims to protect your interests and exceed your expectations.

 There is nothing worse than appearing in court and realizing that your attorney has no idea what he or she is doing.
-This is especially true in Federal court when your attorney's level of familiarity with the Federal Rules of Procedure, the Federal Rules of Evidence, and the Federal Sentencing Guidelines can directly impact whether you receive a favorable outcome or get railroaded.
-If you or a loved-one are facing your day in court, it is imperative to have a knowledgeable, prepared, and articulate attorney on your side: your freedom, reputation, and future are at stake.
-Ann Fitz has extensive experience in both State and Federal courtrooms as both a prosecutor and defense attorney, working as an Assistant District Attorney for the State of Georgia and as a Federal Panel Attorney appointed under the Criminal Justice Act (federal indigent defense) for the Northern District of Georgia (Atlanta) and the Central District of California (Los Angeles).
+This is especially true in federal court when your attorney's level of familiarity with the Federal Rules of Procedure, the Federal Rules of Evidence, and the Federal Sentencing Guidelines can directly impact whether you receive a favorable outcome or get railroaded.
+Ann Fitz has extensive experience in federal courtrooms across the nation, working as a Panel Attorney appointed under the federal Criminal Justice Act (CJA) for the Northern District of Georgia (Atlanta) and the Central District of California (Los Angeles).

-Don't be a victim of the system - contact Ann Fitz for a free consultation.
+Don't be a victim of the system - contact Ann Fitz today.